Wei-V-Zhou/Single-cell-sequence-analysis/README.md

 # Single-cell-sequence-analysis
-I handle the sc-seq data analysis and normalization;
-I make some efforts about present sc-seq analysis.
+I handle the sc-seq data analysis and normalization and make some efforts about present sc-seq analysis.